Undergraduate Program FAQ

 In order to register for any of the courses other than COMP 293, the student needs to find a faculty member willing to be the instructor and should work with that faculty member to develop a course plan and learning contract.
 Registration is done once the learning contract has been approved.

-Registration for COMP 293 requires that the internship be approved by the Director of Undergraduate Studies.
-The student must be registered for the course at the time that they are doing the internship and the process must be completed before the internship and the semester begins.
+To receive COMP 293 credit for an internship requires the student to be registered for the course at the time that they are doing the internship and must be set up in advance of the internship.
+Retroactive COMP 293 credit for internships that have already been completed is not possible.
 Summer internships used for COMP 293 credit require registering for COMP 293 during Summer Session.

 Q: Can one enroll in these courses more than once?